Alicia770/Alicia-wang/README.md

 ## Table of Contents
 - Project Overview
-- Tools
-- About The Project
+- Approach
-- Findings
+- Key Findings
+- Business Impact

-### Project Overview
+## Project Overview
-This project aim to investigate the top 10 Programming Language Trend over the past five year over a huge dataset.
-We are required to create a new data table that contains desired features from the original dataset.
-The expected output from the DataFrame includes: language, quarter, post_count, percentage_of_total, and growth_rate.
+This project analyzes the top 10 programming language trends over the past five years using a large-scale dataset.
+The goal was to transform raw data into a structured DataFrame containing the following features:

-### Tools
+- language
+- quarter
+- post_count
+- percentage_of_total
+- growth_rate

+The project not only measures overall popularity but also identifies which languages are growing vs. declining in relevance.

+## Approach
-- pyspark & Spark SQL: For data filtering
+- PySpark & Spark SQL: Used for large-scale data processing, filtering, and transformation.

-- window function: For compute growth trends over time
+- Window Functions: Applied to compute quarter-over-quarter growth rates and trend analysis.

-- Matplotlib: For creating trend visualizations
+- Matplotlib: Created visualizations to illustrate popularity trends across time.

-### About The Project
+### Key Findings
-- A cleaned and filtered dataset by language and quarter (from 2019 ~ 2024)
+- Produced a cleaned and filtered dataset segmented by language and quarter (2019–2024).

-- A visualization showing top 10 programming language popularity trends over time
+- Generated a visualization of the top 10 programming languages, highlighting their popularity trends.

-- A table highlighting the top 5 fastest-growing and top 5 fastest-declining languages
+- Identified the top 5 fastest-growing and top 5 fastest-declining languages.

-### Findings
+### Business Impact
 The Expected output includes language, quarter, post_count, percentage_of_total, and growth_rate.

+This provided a structured dataset with post counts, growth rates, and share of total activity, enabling clear trend tracking.

-The visualization shows that R language has the most explicit declines over the past 5 years.
+Visualizations showed R experienced the steepest decline in popularity over the past five years.

+Insights can support curriculum design, hiring strategies, and technology investment decisions by identifying which languages are gaining traction and which are losing relevance.

 <img width="511" alt="Screenshot 2025-04-01 at 3 01 21 PM" src="https://github.com/user-attachments/assets/cd26625a-efae-4435-a7e7-efddfbc1d96d" />